Zomato To Deploy $1 Billion Over 1-2 Years In Startup Investments, Picks Stakes In Shiprocket, Magicpin And Curefit

 Moneycontrol had reported about the Curefit deal also earlier on November 10 adding that this deal will get it a unicorn tag.

-Calling it a brutal priotitisation, the company said it would divest or shut down any businesses which were driving "exponential value" for its shareholders.
+Calling it a brutal prioritisation, the company said it would divest or shut down any businesses which were not driving "exponential value" for its shareholders.

 It plans to invest in core food and the ecosystem surrounding it to make it a robust long term value driver.
 The aim is to build a hyperlocal e-commerce ecosystem by investing and partnering with other companies beyond the food sector.

 "We believe that the food delivery market in India is still nascent, and there is an opportunity to grow the market at least 10x over the next few years.
-In order to make this happen, we are going to continue investing heavily in market creation, in addition to investing in ecosystem companies around our food delivery business so that the cost of running a better food delivery business goes down with time," said Deepinder Goyal in its quarterly earnings.
+In order to make this happen, we are going to continue investing heavily in market creation, in addition to investing in ecosystem companies around our food delivery business so that the cost of running a better food delivery business goes down with time," Founder and CEO Deepinder Goyal said in its quarterly earnings.

 "We are currently in talks with various restaurant point-of-sale (POS) players, e-vehicle fleet operators, among others, to evaluate investments in these companies keeping the long term in mind," he added.